 Here is my story to step forward to Organ Donation #pledgeandsavelife:

-In our family, when for the first time my father talked about Organ Donation, I was really shocked to be honest.
-It was almost about 20 years ago when Organ Donation was not so popular concept in India.
+In our family, when for the first time my father talked about Body Donation and Organ Donation, I was really shocked to be honest.
+It was about 22 years ago when Organ Donation was not so popular concept in India.
 One of his friends told my father to register himself to become a body donor and organ donor.
 Hearing this both the parents of mine agreed to proceed.
 But, I couldn’t accept the idea firstly.
 Then, I started talking to people and at the same time started my research on Google.

 What did I come to know:

-Organ Donation is to allow one’s organ to be removed and transplanted to another person, either by one’s consent or with the consent of one’s family.
-When body donation is to donate one’s whole body after one’s death for the purpose of research and education.
+Organ Donation is to allow one’s organ to be removed and transplanted to another person, either by one’s consent or with the consent of the family.
+While Body donation is to donate one’s whole body after one’s death for the purpose of research and education.
 In short, organ Donation is giving someone’s life back to one’s loved ones, to bring them back to their kin.

 So, my mom is not there, but her eyes can see this wonderful nature, can read books, can paint a nice picture.
-Her body has given the opportunity to the students to understand the human anatomy.
-This is our satisfaction.
+Her body has offered the opportunity to the medical students to understand the human anatomy.
+This is our satisfaction and my special gift to my mother.
 We can’t get her back but she’s still alive.
 Me and my father also have registered ourselves for Organ Donation.

 After reading this, if you get inspired, please proceed and registering yourselves to donate your organs and bring a husband to his wife, a son to his mother, a friend to his friend.